OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/cosmos-db/table-storage-how-to-use-java.md

     CloudStorageAccount storageAccount =
         CloudStorageAccount.parse(storageConnectionString);

-    // Create hello table client.
+    // Create the table client.
     CloudTableClient tableClient = storageAccount.createCloudTableClient();

-    // Create a cloud table object for hello table.
+    // Create a cloud table object for the table.
     CloudTable cloudTable = tableClient.getTableReference("people");

-    // Create a filter condition where hello partition key is "Smith".
+    // Create a filter condition where the partition key is "Smith".
     String partitionFilter = TableQuery.generateFilterCondition(
         PARTITION_KEY,
         QueryComparisons.EQUAL,
         "Smith");

-    // Specify a partition query, using "Smith" as hello partition key filter.
+    // Specify a partition query, using "Smith" as the partition key filter.
     TableQuery<CustomerEntity> partitionQuery =
         TableQuery.from(CustomerEntity.class)
         .where(partitionFilter);

-    // Loop through hello results, displaying information about hello entity. for (CustomerEntity entity : cloudTable.execute(partitionQuery)) {
+    // Loop through the results, displaying information about the entity. for (CustomerEntity entity : cloudTable.execute(partitionQuery)) {
         System.out.println(entity.getPartitionKey() +
             " " + entity.getRowKey() +